 southwest edge of Kluane Lake

-We looked forward to stopping at our favourite campground in the Yukon, on the shores of Kluane Lake ...
+We looked forward to stopping at our favourite campground on the shores of Kluane Lake.

 Entrance to Congdon Creek Campground, just south of Destruction Bay

-A few weeks earlier the campground had been closed to all camping, but now was closed to only tent camping.
+A few weeks earlier the campground was closed, but now was closed to only tent camping.
 On previous trips we had seen grizzly bears in the area, so knew well enough to be bear cautious.

 Southbound between Burwash Landing and Destruction Bay